 An example: Juan D’Arienzo’s Pensalo bien (1938)

 In 1997 Sally Potter used the tango Pensalo bien for a memorable scene in her film “The Tango Lesson”.
-Here is what BMG (owners of RCA-Victor) presented us with, taken from the archives prepared for LP release in the 1960s.
+Here is what BMG (owners of RCA-Victor) presented us with, taken from the archives prepared for LP release in (I think) 1980 – long after the masters were destroyed.
 The sound sample has a piece of the introduction and then cuts to Echagüe’s voice:

 This was all we knew and we danced to it with great pleasure.
 But imagine if you were a member of Akihito’s Baba “Club Tango Argentino” in 2001, when this dropped through your letter box: